brotatotes/bht-automation/bht gen 3/Luke/Chapter 9/Luke 9 47 bht.md

 # Luke 9:47 Commentary Help Text

 ## BHT:
-Jesus took hold of a little child and set them by his side, offering the disciples a lesson in humility.
-By embracing childlike innocence and humility, one can enter God's kingdom.
-Although Jesus didn't hear the disciples' words, as the omniscient God, he was privy to their ambition, vanity, and reasoning.
-This incident serves as a reminder to approach the kingdom of God with a humble and teachable spirit.
+Jesus, having laid hold of a little child, took him to himself and set him by his side.
+The child, slipped down by the side of Jesus, served as an object lesson for the disciples in humility, which they sorely needed.
+In this act of taking the child to himself and placing him in their midst, Jesus demonstrated his omniscience and discernment of their ambitions and vanity.
+This emphasized the significance of embracing humility and fostering a childlike faith in the disciples' journey of following him.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent:
-1. "He took a little child [επιλαβομενος παιδιου] .
-Strictly, having laid hold of."
+1. "He took a little child, strictly, having laid hold of."
-2. "By him [παρ εαυτω] .
-Lit., by himself."
+2. "By him, lit., by himself."
 3. "Mark alone records the taking him in his arms."

 ### Archibald T. Robertson:
-1. "Took a little child to himself (indirect middle)."
+1. "Took a little child...Taking a little child to himself (indirect middle)."
 2. "Set him by his side."
 3. "Now the little child was slipped down by the side of Jesus as he gave the disciples an object lesson in humility which they sorely needed."

 ### John Gill:
-1. "Not by any words he had heard; for the dispute was on the road, as they came along behind him; but as the omniscient God, who is the discerner of the thoughts and intents of the heart, he was privy to all their ambition, and the vanity of their minds, and to all their reasonings and debates."
+1. "As the omniscient God, who is the discerner of the thoughts and intents of the heart, he was privy to all their ambition, and the vanity of their minds."
-2. "Though he was before them, and out of the reach of hearing of them."
+2. "Jesus sitting in the midst of them; so, that the child he set by him, was in the middle of them and before them."
-3. "Jesus sitting in the midst of them; so, that the child he set by him, was in the middle of them and before them."
+3. "He took a child and set him by him."

 ### John Wesley:
 1. Matthew 18:2; Mark 9:37.